jsliang/sublime-pelican/README.md

 ### SublimePelican Commands

-*   Smart metadata fields generation

-    -   **Pelican: New Article (Markdown)** and **Pelican: New Article (reStructuredText)**
+*   **Pelican: New Article (Markdown)** and **Pelican: New Article (reStructuredText)**

     These commands open a new article and have metadata fields prepared for you.

     Metadata are generated according to your metadata template.
     Refer to [Settings](#settings) > [Customizable metadata template](#customizable-metadata-template) for instructions on metadata template customization.

-    -   **Pelican: Insert Metadata**
+*   **Pelican: Insert Metadata**

     This command inserts metadata field to current article

     Metadata fields are inserted in the same order as your metadata template.
     Fields not listed in the metadata template are preserved too.

-    -   **Pelican: Update Article Date**
+*   **Pelican: Update Article Date**

     This command updates the date metadata field to current date and time.

-    -   **Pelican: Update Slug using Title**
+*   **Pelican: Update Slug using Title**

     This command generates the slug field from article title.

-*   Customizable metadata template

-    Refer to [Settings](#settings) > [Customizable metadata template](#customizable-metadata-template) for instructions on metadata template customization.

 ## Settings